 JEWISH LUBLIN Free Tour

-Castle Square, the Lamp of Memory, 100-metre-long mural picturing pre-war Jewish streets, Ghetto Borders, Fish Square
+Castle Square, the Lamp of Memory, 100-meter-long mural picturing pre-war Jewish streets, Ghetto Borders, Fish Square

 July-August: Sundays 3 pm - Also the duration of this tour is around 2,5 hours